OjeJP/OjeJP/README.md

 I'm currently a Master's Student of Information Security, looking to develop my skills in Information Security by collaborating as much as possible.

+I am also interested in Data Analysis.
+I love to play with Data.